 A modern kitchen is difficult to imagine without a mixer grinder.
-Your mixer/ grinder is a saviour of your kitchen’s battlefield.
+Your mixer/ grinder is a savior of your kitchen’s battlefield.
 Without your food processor or your mixer grinder, not a lot can be accomplished unless you are to revert to the old method of mashing ingredients with stones and hands.

 When your mixer grinder malfunctions or gives you performance troubles, your first instinct is to call the warranty number on the back.
 But what if your warranty has expired or it’s just a minor problem that might prove expensive if a repairman is called?
 In such cases, you would want to troubleshoot and repair the machine yourselves.

 Today in this article, we are going to cover all the minor damages, inconveniences and repairs that you can conduct on your mixer grinder.
 We are also going to talk about the common problems, troubleshooting techniques and of course, the frequently asked questions.

 Also, if you are out for buying some mixers, be sure to check out our buying guides and best buy lists for mixers-grinders, stand mixers, blenders, hand blenders, electric choppers, Wet grinders, food processors, juicers and even vegetable choppers too.